la2050/challenge/_2021/connect/walk-with-sally.md

   therefore children in our program in 1 year.
 With graduates and friendship closures, we would meet our goal of supporting 185 total mentor-friendships annually throughout Los Angeles County.
-Approximately how many people will be directly impacted by this proposal?: '60' Approximately how many people will be indirectly impacted by this proposal?: '90' Please describe the broader impact of your proposal.: >- While Walk With Sally's core program is its individualized one-on-one mentoring program.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '60' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '90' Describe how Los Angeles County will be different if your work is successful.: >- While Walk With Sally's core program is its individualized one-on-one mentoring program.
 However, our additional programs such as our Friendship Activities, bringing together all our mentors, mentees and families as well as